pniemczyk/light_operations/README.md

 end
 ```

-This simple module should give you power to create something like this:
+This simple module should give you the power to create something like this:

 ```ruby
 module Api